etiennestuder/gradle-plugindev-plugin/README.md

 apply plugin: 'nu.studer.plugindev'
 ```

-Set the group and version of your plugin.
+Set the group and version of your plugin project.

 ```groovy
 group = 'org.example'